 Q: What caused you to make the connection between trauma and eating behaviors?
 What were you seeing the the community to make the lightbulb go off?

 My interest in drawing a connection between trauma, toxic stress, and eating behaviors began when I led a garden-to-table afterschool program for youth living in public housing in Hunters Point.
-The children had a hard time staying engaged and managing their emotions and behavior .
+The children had a hard time staying engaged, self-regulating, and managing emotional triggers.
 It was hard to get them to focus even on fun activities like cooking.
 Their emotional reactivity was very high and no wonder, they were dealing with too many levels of trauma.
 I also saw how many coped with stress and hurt by overeating, hiding food, and binging on junk food.
 I decided that it was necessary to prioritize emotional safety and connection while also engaging the kids in cooking healthy dishes in my program.

-But it wasn’t until I began working at Leah’s Pantry where I had the support and opportunity to explore how to create and run nutrition programs that incorporated an understanding of trauma.
-Our Feeding Potrero program in Potrero Hill public housing, a partnership Bridge Housing and the Healthy Generations Project, has been an excellent proving ground for taking a new approach to food and nutrition interventions.
+But it wasn’t until I began working at Leah’s Pantry where I found the support and opportunity to explore how to create and run nutrition programs that incorporated an understanding of trauma.
+I was immediately struck by how Food Smarts was such a participant-responsive curriculum and how Leah’s Pantry actively sought to innovate and evolve.
+I believe this is why we were invited by Bridge Housing and the Healthy Generations Project to run what became the Feeding Potrero program in Potrero Hill public housing.
+I was very excited to be able to conduct a nutrition program explicitly within the context of trauma-informed community building.
+This project has been an excellent proving ground for taking a new approach to food and nutrition interventions.
 Leah’s Pantry supports the meal preparation and nutrition programming as part of an intervention where good nutrition is part of a 5 part strategy to addresses toxic stress for children and families.
-Over the past 3 years, we have seen not only how people’s behaviors and attitudes toward healthy food has changed, but that these changes are more meaningful when they are done in a trauma-informed community building context.
+Over the past 3 years, we have seen not only how people’s behaviors and attitudes toward healthy food has changed, but that these changes are more meaningful when they are done in a trauma-informed approach.

 Q: What’s one goal you have for Leah’s Pantry’s trauma-informed work over the next year?

 Leah’s Pantry wants to collaborate with a site that would like to make trauma-informed nutrition or food programs part of its strategy to empower low-income communities to have healthier lives.
-We would love to either collaborate them to undertake a process to make current programming, such as a food pantry, more trauma-informed.
+We would love to either collaborate with them to make current programming, such as a food pantry or nutrition class, more trauma-informed.
 Or we could work with them identify agency goals to address their clients food or nutrition needs and implement a program that uses food as a way to build skills, connection and resilience.
-Doing this means really listening and supporting both clients and staff.
-It also takes time and strong relationship-building.
+Doing this means really listening to and supporting both clients and staff as well as cultivating community voice and leadership.
+This is a process that takes time and strong relationship-building.
 This is not one size-fits-all approach.
 But we believe that if we broaden what it means to nourish we can meaningfully impact a community’s health.